Abh1xxx/Abh1xxx/README.md

 ---

+## 💬 Quotes That Inspire Me:

-> “The best way to predict the future is to create it.” – Peter Drucker
+> “The best way to predict the future is to create it.” – **Peter Drucker**

+> “If you are born poor it’s not your mistake, but if you die poor it’s your mistake.” – **Bill Gates**

+> “Then Apple went public toward the end of 1980.
+All of a sudden, all these people I was working with were millionaires.” – **Andy Hertzfeld**

+---